Pat Phelan (Coronation Street): 2013–2014

 In April 2014, Phelan demotes Owen from his position as the project's site manager — replacing him with a disrespectful foreman: Clive (Gary Whitaker), who constantly antagonizes Owen throughout his shift.
 Towards the end of the evening, Phelan orders Owen to clean up the worksite alone before leaving the area with Clive — who unknowingly forgets to collect his lighter; Owen later finds the lighter and plans on setting fire to the worksite, destroying Phelan's empire in the process.
 Just as he prepares to do so, however, Anna confronts him for running late in attending Faye's school play and soon learns of the situation that Phelan has inflicted upon their family.
-After failing to convince Valerie to get her husband to back down, even when telling her about how the actions Phelan has caused, Anna personally visits Phelan and pleads with him to go easy on Gary and Owen; with Anna further stating that Gary had once been in an army and had the traumatic experience of losing his comrades.
+After failing to convince Valerie to get her husband to back down, even when telling her about the actions Phelan has caused, Anna personally visits Phelan and pleads with him to go easy on Gary and Owen; with Anna further stating that Gary had once been in the army and had the traumatic experience of losing his comrades.
 At first, Phelan appears to ignore Anna's pleas when he insists that she joins him for lunch, but thereupon gives her an indecent proposition: to have sex with him and he would let Gary and Owen go from the project.
 A disgusted Anna initially refuses to accept Phelan's "transaction", but decides to give in when she later finds Gary having a mental breakdown over the escalating situation.
 The next day, Anna meets up with Phelan at the Dunford Hall Hotel — where the two have sex as Phelan had planned.
 Afterwards, Phelan teases Anna as she furiously leaves with a contract that he planted to represent his bargain of their deal.
 He soon pays the whole family a visit at their house and fulfills his agreement with Anna by telling Gary and Owen that they're out of the project — fabricating a story on how Anna spoke to Valerie about the situation and managed to coax her into persuading him to put their differences aside.
 After getting Owen to sign a contract that releases him and Gary from their duties, Phelan hands over the disc containing CCTV evidence of his assault before leaving the house — though not before he declares victory against the family, sarcastically telling them "It's been a pleasure".
 Phelan subsequently departed Weatherfield with Owen's £80,000 investment off-screen.